brandonroots/homemade-hardware/README.md

 ## Related Reading and Watching

-## Statement of Academic Integrity

-Plagiarism is presenting someone else’s work as though it were your own.
-More specifically, plagiarism is to present as your own: A sequence of words quoted without quotation marks from another writer or a paraphrased passage from another writer’s work or facts, ideas or images composed by someone else.
-Statement of Principle

-The core of the educational experience at the Tisch School of the Arts is the creation of original academic and artistic work by students for the critical review of faculty members.
-It is therefore of the utmost importance that students at all times provide their instructors with an accurate sense of their current abilities and knowledge in order to receive appropriate constructive criticism and advice.
-Any attempt to evade that essential, transparent transaction between instructor and student through plagiarism or cheating is educationally self-defeating and a grave violation of Tisch School of the Arts community standards.
-For all the details on plagiarism, please refer to page 10 of the Tisch School of the Arts, Policies and Procedures Handbook, which can be found online at: http://students.tisch.nyu.edu/page/home.html

 ## Statement on Accessibility

 Please feel free to make suggestions to your instructor about ways in which this class could become more accessible to you.
 Academic accommodations are available for students with documented disabilities.
 Please contact the Moses Center for Students with Disabilities at 212 998-4980 for further information.